Brand Awareness: Money can't buy you love.

 There are only two ways to increase brand awareness with new customers: buy it or earn it.
 As the immortal Beatles say "money can't buy me love".

-The difficulty nowadays is it’s impossible for a human brain to lock its conscious attention for more than 7 seconds.
-In the noise and clutter of life in the digital age, nobody is paying attention to much of anything– why should new
+The difficulty nowadays is it’s impossible for a human brain to lock its conscious attention to anything for more than 7 seconds.
+In the noise and clutter of life in the digital age, nobody is paying close attention to much of anything.

-Indeed, the Holy Grail of awareness is having your brand be the first to come to mind.
+Indeed, the Holy Grail of awareness is having your brand be the first to come to mind in your category.
 But that's not enough to pay the bills.
 Your business success depends on not only being first to mind–but first in their preference.
 The journey from awareness to preference is a long one indeed.

 At the early stage of your business, you have two options to increase awareness to the value you propose to new customers.
 Buy it through marketing or earn it through experiences.

 Remember, “money can’t buy me love”.